iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.35/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="co.twenty.stop.spread 3 reviews"/>
 </p>

+> First, I'm not sure where the problem is?
+The wife and I had both the Rapid and the Oral Swab done exactly the same time.
+She had her Rapid results in a couple hours.
+I never recieved mine?
+I called the day after and got my results.
+The text and E-Mail notification was supposedly sent to me, I never recieved anything?
+This is not the first time.
+Last year, the same issue?
+So, if the app is part of the process there is an issue.<br> :date: __2021-01-04 01:04:15__

 > I think it's a great app.
 But it should also have the option to open a spouse's or a relatives results with their approval of course but not just because it's tied to or related to phone #.
 I'm in Georgia n my husband is in Florida and he sent his test results link but it does not open me.<br> :date: __2021-01-01 21:17:35__